asbjoernkjar/MuPeXI_workflow/ReadMe.txt

 Results are merged into two files (see below)
 File with all neoantigens
-Files with neoantigens filtered based on RankEL or BA (for easier handling)
+Files with neoantigens filtered based on RankEL and/or BA (for easier handling)

 netMHCpan4.1b is used for ranking neoantigens
 MuPeXI updated to run with netMHCpan4.1b is used to extract neoantigens